slott56/Caravel-Transit/doc/source/design/route_details.rst

     \dotsb \\
     T_{p,y=d-1} &= \langle T_{p,0,d-1}, T_{p,1,d-1}, \dotsc, T_{p,s-1,d-1} \rangle

-Note that there may be gaps (and duplicates) in each vector.
-We'll address that below in the clustering algorithm.

 We can compute a mean (and other descriptive statistics) "down the colum" to get a set of average arrival times throughout a given day.
 These are the :math:`T_{p,x,w_n}` values for a given stop, :math:`p`, and sequential visit, :math:`0 \leq x < s`.

+If the data was complete and consistent, this would be relatively easy to work this.
+Pragmatically, there may be gaps (and duplicates) in each vector.
+We'll address that below in the `Clustering`_ section.

-We have to count only the valid data; we'll use :math:`\lvert T_{p,x,w_n} \rvert` as the "valid count".
-Ideally, all :math:`w_n` values are valid, but pragmatically, there may be duplications or omissions.
+We have to count only the valid data; we'll use :math:`\lvert T_{p,x,y} \rvert` as the "valid count".
+Ideally, all :math:`d` values down the column are valid, but pragmatically, there may be duplications or omissions.

 Each distinct arrival sequence number, :math:`x`, will have an average arrival,